-Maybe you’ve been thinking about it.
+Maybe you have been thinking about it.
 You know that your life might just get better if you do it.
 But, like most people, you’re downright scared of filing bankruptcy and have one or more of the three biggest bankruptcy fears.

 That’s not necessarily a bad thing.
 Bankruptcy doesn’t have to be a last resort, but it is a serious step, and it does carry consequences.